National Thought Table on Reconciliation

 Moderated by Candy Palmater

 Candy is the creator and star of her own national, multiple award-winning TV series, The Candy Show (APTN).
-She’s a Broadcaster with CBC Radio One where Candy has hosted: The Candy Palmater Show, Q, DNTO and appears on Because News and The Next Chapter.
+She is a Broadcaster, and has hosted The Candy Palmater Show, Q, DNTO and appears on Because News and The Next Chapter on CBC Radio One.
 You can hear Candy’s voice as the Narrator of CBC TV series True North Calling, and was a Panelist on Canada Reads 2017.

 Candy has written and hosted many broadcasts including Ab Day Live, the Indspire Awards, and the imagineNATIVE Film Fest Awards Show.